What it does.

 You wake up with a throbbing head, you can’t stand the light; your trembling…..
 You have a hangover.
 Could this have been prevented?

 The formal name for hangover is veisalgia from the Norwegian word Kveis for “uneasiness following debauchery” and the Greek word Algia for “pain”.
 An appropriate title.
-A hangover usually includes headache, poor sense of overall well-being, sensitivity to light and sound, diarrhea, loss of appetite, trembling, nausea, fatigue, increased heart rate and blood pressure, dehydration (dry mouth, extreme thirst, dry eyes), trouble concentrating, anxiety, difficultly sleeping, and weakness.
+A hangover usually includes headache, poor sense of overall well-being, sensitivity to light and sound, diarrhea, loss of appetite, trembling, nausea, fatigue, increased heart rate and blood pressure, dehydration (dry mouth, extreme thirst, and dry eyes), trouble concentrating, anxiety, difficultly sleeping, and weakness.
 The severity and number of symptoms varying with the person.
 It is true that the more alcohol that is consumed, the worse the hangover will be.
-Hangovers can be made worse by drinking on an empty stomach, lack of sleep, increased physical activity while drinking, dehydration before drinking and poor. health.
+Hangovers can be made worse by drinking on an empty stomach, lack of sleep, increased physical activity while drinking, dehydration before drinking and poor health.

 When alcohol goes into the bloodstream it causes the pituitary gland to block the creation of “vasopression”.
 Without this chemical the kidneys send the water directly to the bladder instead of reabsorbing it into the body.
 The body will lose 4 times the amount of liquid that it gained.
 Thus you get really thirsty the next morning and a headache that is a result of dehydration.
 The body will actually take water from the brain causing it to decrease in size and pull on the membranes that connect the brain to the skull – ouch!

 Frequent urination also expels salts, electrolytes such as magnesium and potassium that are necessary for nerve and muscle functions – this can result in headaches, fatigue and nausea as well.